oudirichi/cmd/README.md

 ## Usage
 ### Register
-First of all, you need to register folder to be allowed.
+First of all, you need to register folder to be tracked.
 You can also pass a default command to be used.

 ```
 cmd register